CleanroomMC/cleanroom-website/docs/groovy-script/mods/thaumcraft/warp.md

 ---
 title: "Warp"
 titleTemplate: "Thaumcraft | CleanroomMC"
-description: "Determines if holding an item or equipping a piece of armor or a bauble gives warp, and how much warp it gives"
+description: "Determines if holding an item or equipping a piece of armor or a bauble gives warp, and how much warp it gives."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/mods/thaumcraft/warp/Warp.java"
 ---